Jay-pn34/Extended-Prime/README.md

 This theory was conceived by the owner of this repository as an original exploration into prime number behavior.
 It aims to provide a broader perspective on number theory by investigating how prime distributions evolve under modified initial conditions.

+(this theory also falls under the open-source MIT license.)

 # Extended Prime

 Extended Prime is a Python project that generates and visualizes prime numbers starting from various initial values.
 The project includes: